Akomand/AEOP_Research_2021/Week3/README.md

 - Highlight approach in ORANGE <br>
 - Highlight contributions in RED

+#### Areas of Question Answering
+- Vanilla Question Answering (given passage and a question, generate answer to question)
+- Visual Question Answering (given image and a question, generate answer to question)
+- Open-Domain Question Answering

 ### TUESDAY
 We will find papers in Question Answering and read through them in detail.
 We will also look at possible code implementations of methods proposed and have a group discussion.
 We will try to find an interesting application of the question answering task.

 ### WEDNESDAY